-We can expect new Priority Mail and Express Mail stamps, as well as some definitives, on the date the new rates go into effect, January 27, 2019.
+New Priority Mail and Express Mail stamps, as well as some definitives, will be issued, likely on the date the new rates go into effect, January 27, 2019.
+See our preview of the U.S. 2019 stamp program.

-One major change proposed, however, is in First-Class Package Service—Retail: Right now, it’s a flat rate of $3.50 for up to four ounces.
-Under the October 10 proposal, the rate would range from $3.66 to $4.06 for up to four ounces, depending on distance.
+Right now, these packages are a flat rate of $3.50 for up to four ounces.
+After late January, the rate would range from $3.66 to $4.06 for up to four ounces, depending on distance.
 The service includes tracking.

 To determine a domestic zone, use this tool on the USPS website.
 Choose the second tab, “Get Zone for ZIP Code Pair.”